-In most states, there are two types of DUI charge: “impairment” and “per se.”
+All states have two types of DUI charges: "per se" and "impairment."
 The difference between the two charges is how the prosecution proves the driver was "under the influence."

 All jurisdictions have an impairment DUI charge.
 But the degree of impairment the prosecution must prove to get a conviction varies by state.